ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/README.md

 ## PRELIMINARY RELEASE (UNDER THE DEVELOPMENT/CONSTRUCTION)

-### WARNING: The BBB board revision used is 0x0A5C!
-Thus BBB board 0x000C should be used!
+The BBB board Revision used is REV. A (0x0A5C).

 	root@arm:/home/debian# /opt/scripts/tools/version.sh | grep eeprom
 	eeprom:[A335BNLT0A5C2813BBBK4802]

 The reason for that is the following: